All Products

 Solutions

-1. Upgrade the instance type of your instance.
+1. Upgrade the instance.

 sudo bash -c 'echo <value> > /sys/fs/cgroup/memory/<cgroup_name>/memory.limit_in_bytes'

-• Usage of the slab_unreclaimable memory
+• Check the slab_unreclaimable memory usage.

 cat /proc/meminfo | grep "SUnreclaim"

-• Usage of the systemd memory
+• Check the systemd memory usage.

 cat /proc/1/status | grep "RssAnon"